 The single most important action we can all take, in fighting coronavirus, is to stay alert in order to control the virus and save lives.

-When outside your home, it’s very important to stay 2 metres (3 steps) away from anyone you do not live with.
+To stop the spread of coronavirus (COVID-19), you should avoid close contact with anyone you do not live with.
+When outside your home, it’s very important to stay either 2 metres (3 steps) away or 1 metre ‘plus’ – which is one metre plus mitigations - from anyone you do not live with.

 Do not leave your home if you have either:

 Get a test if you have symptoms.
 If you have one or more symptoms of coronavirus, you must also book a test using the NHS ask for a test website or by calling 119.
 Testing is available for people of all ages.

 If you test positive, you will be contacted by NHS Test and Trace who will help you identify who you have been in contact with and will gather their contact details.
 You must isolate for 10 days.
 People identified as having been in close contact with someone who has a positive test must stay at home for 14 days, even if they do not have symptoms.